Serenitea/MERapp/README.md

  is a major health concern in small animal medicine.
 This application can empower pet owners to understand their pet's nutritional needs and maintain healthy weights.

- ##1.
-User Stories for phase 1
+ User Stories
- - add a new pet with basic traits: name and weight.
-Duplicate names are not allowed (not case-sensitive).
+ Some user stories were modified upon GUI implementation to better suit user needs.
+ - upon application launch, option to load a saved profile from a json file or to create a new profile.
+O
+ - user may add new pets to their profile by inputting name and weight.
+The other pet traits are optional for creating a pet.
+Optional traits fully implemented currently: diet calories.
+ - Warns user if they attempt to create a pet with a duplicate name (not case-sensitive).
+This change better suits the needs of the user while retaining duplication detection function. *Previous story: duplicate names were not allowed and the console prompted the user to try inputting again.*
- - view the current list of pets.
+ - View the current list of pets.
+One pet may be selected providing an individual display.
  - Select and edit a pet's traits.
  - Remove a pet from the list of current pets.

- ##2.
-User Stories for persistence
+This option is only available from the individual pet edit tab after selecting a pet for editing.
- - prompt to save current Pet to json file when exiting from individual Pet menu back to Main Menu
+ - Dialog prompt to save the current session when user submits the "close app" or "exit profile" buttons.
+This better reflects the capabilities of the GUI since the previous function is now unnecessary. *Previous story: prompt to save current Pet to json file when exiting from individual Pet menu back to Main Menu*
- - upon application launch, option to load all pets from json file or start new account
- - prompt to save data upon exiting from a loaded profile before heading back to intro menu.

- ##3.
-User Stories for GUI:

  ## Resources used